microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 -            return new string[] { "value1", "value2" };
 +            return _ordersStore.GetAllOrders();
         }
+...
 ```

-Now, when you run and browse your API to `/api/values` you should get an array with all the orders in the CosmosDB `orders` collection.
+Now, when you run and browse your API to `/api/values` you should get back the json array with all the orders in the CosmosDB `orders` collection.

-Now use this same logic and implement the rest of the Orders API methods needed by the website:
+Now use this same logic to modify `ValuesController.cs`, `IOrdersStore.cs` and `OrdersStore.cs` and implement the rest of the Orders API methods needed by the website:
-- Get a specific order by order id
+- Get a specific order by order id (modify the `GET api/values/5` method)
-- Insert a new order
+- Insert a new order (modify the `POST api/values` method)
+- Update a new order (modify the `PUT api/values/5` method)
+- Delete an order (modify the `DELETE api/values/5` method)

 ### 5. Package for release